syncfusion-content/javascript-docs/js/PivotGrid/Paging.md

 {% endhighlight %}

-Following are the navigation options available in pager:
+Following are the navigation options available in the pager:

-* Move first - Navigates to the first page.
+* Move first: Navigates to the first page.
-* Move last - Navigates to the last page.
+* Move last: Navigates to the last page.
-* Move previous - Navigates to the previous page from the current page.
+* Move previous: Navigates to the previous page from the current page.
-* Move next - Navigates to the next page from the current page.
+* Move next: Navigates to the next page from the current page.
-* Numeric box - Navigates to the desired page by entering an appropriate page number in the numeric value.
+* Numeric box: Navigates to the desired page by entering an appropriate page number in the numeric value.

 ![](Paging_images/paging.png)

 ## Virtual scrolling

-Virtual scrolling is a technique that allows you to view the PivotGrid information page by page with the use of vertical and horizontal scrollbar.
-You can enable the virtual scrolling option in the PivotGrid by setting the [`enableVirtualScrolling`](/api/js/ejpivotgrid#members:enablevirtualscrolling) property to true.
+Virtual scrolling is a technique that allows you to view the pivot grid information page by page with the use of vertical and horizontal scrollbar.
+You can enable the virtual scrolling option in the pivot grid by setting the [`enableVirtualScrolling`](/api/js/ejpivotgrid#members:enablevirtualscrolling) property to true.
 You can provide the page size and current page details for each axis in the [`pagerOptions`](/api/js/ejpivotgrid#members:pageroptions) property.

 {% highlight html %}